ved1beta/stimulus-py/README.md

 3. **Comprehensive Analysis**:
    Generate all-against-all model report to guide data pre-processing decisions

+For large scale experiments, we recommend our [nf-core](https://nf-co.re) [deepmodeloptim](https://github.com/nf-core/deepmodeloptim) pipeline which is still under development and will be released alongside stimulus v1.0.0.

+📹 Stimulus was featured at the nextflow summit 2024 in Barcelona, which is a nice intoduction to current package capabilities, you can watch the talk [here](https://www.youtube.com/watch?v=dC5p_tXQpEs)

-Stimulus aims at providing those functionalities in a near future
+Stimulus aims at providing those functionalities in a near future, stay tuned for updates!

 4. **Model Architecture Testing**:
    Run routine checks on model architecture and training process including type-checking, model execution, and weight updates